-16 TAXATION
+17 TAXATION

-16.1 The income of the Fund is exempt from income tax under Clause 99 of Part I of the Second Schedule to the Income Tax Ordinance, 2001 subject to the condition that not less than ninety percent of its accounting income for the year, as reduced by capital gains, whether realised or unrealised, is distributed to the unit holders.
-The Fund has not recorded provision for taxation as the Management Company has distributed at least ninety percent of the Fund's accounting income for the period as reduced by capital gains, whether realised or unrealised, to its unit holders.
+The income of the Fund is exempt from income tax under Clause 99 of Part I of the Second Schedule to the Income Tax Ordinance, 2001 subject to the condition that not less than ninety percent of its accounting income for the year, as reduced by capital gains, whether realised or unrealised, is distributed to the unit holders.
+The Fund has not recorded provision for taxation as the Fund does not have any accounting income for the period after reduction of capital gains, whether realised or unrealised.